swiftlang/swift-evolution/proposals/nnnn-mechanism-to-combine-types-and-protocols.md

 ## Impact on existing code

 These changes will break existing code.
-Projects using old style `protocol<>` mechanism will need to migrate to the new `Any<>` mechanism.
-The code using old style `protocol<>` won't compile until updated to the new conventions.
+Projects using old style `protocol<...>` mechanism will need to migrate to the new `Any<...>` mechanism.
+The code using old style `protocol<...>` won't compile until updated to the new conventions.

 ## Alternatives considered

-* This feature was orginally proposed as `type<>` but was renamed to `Any<>` to dodge possible confusion and serve its main purpose to enforce *multiple* constraints.
+* This feature was orginally proposed as `type<...>` but was renamed to `Any<...>` to dodge possible confusion and serve its main purpose to enforce *multiple* constraints.

 * Rename `protocol<>` to `Any<>` without any additional changes and defer this proposal as enhancement for a future Swift version.

 ## Future directions

-* `Any<>` should reflect powerful generalized generic features to be able to constrain types even further (e.g. `where` clause).
-This should have its own proposal, which will extend `Any<>` proposed here!
+* `Any<...>` should reflect powerful generalized generic features to be able to constrain types even further (e.g. `where` clause).
+This should have its own proposal, which will extend `Any<...>` proposed here!

 * Generalize `class` constraints.
 This will create the possibility for `AnyObject` typealias.